mewpull/xcs-in-go/README.md

 ## Contributing ##

-Contributions are welcome, providing they are small and focused (and thus can be code reviewed relatively easily).
+Any amendments or corrections to the algorithm are welcome.
 Please remember to update the contributors section in the README.md with your name as part of your first commit to the project.

 Any contributions submitted will be tri-licensed, under the supplied